sakaiproject/sakai/rubrics/README.md

 separate database.
 The spring.datasource settings above must be configured either way.

-NOTE: The Sakai web services requires admin access, so the configuration should be locked down to the IP address or hostname restriction of the appropriate interface per Sakai web services configuration.
+NOTE: The Sakai web services requires access, so the configuration should allow at least localhost to access
 ```
 webservices.allowlogin=true
 webservices.allow=localhost